flare-foundation/docs/docs/infra/observation/deploying.md

 * [`--db-dir`](https://docs.avax.network/nodes/maintain/avalanchego-config-flags#--db-dir-string-file-path):
     Directory where the database is stored.
     Make sure to use a disk with enough space as recommended in the [Hardware prerequisites](#prerequisites) section.
-    It defaults to `~/.avalanchego/db` on Flare and Coston 2, and to `~/.flare/db` on Songbird and Coston.
+    It defaults to `~/.avalanchego/db` on Flare and Coston2, and to `~/.flare/db` on Songbird and Coston.
+{ #database-location }

-    You can use this option to store the database on an external drive, for example.
+    For example, you can use this option to store the database on an external drive.

 * [`--chain-config-dir`](https://docs.avax.network/nodes/maintain/avalanchego-config-flags#--chain-config-dir-string):
     Optional JSON configuration file, in case you want to use lots of non-default values.